DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 > questions, check out the [Gitea Documentation](https://docs.gitea.io/en-us/).
 > See [The Forgejo FAQ](https://forgejo.org/faq/) for more information about the project and why they forked.
 >
-> By the way, these Forgejo installation instructions are partly based on the
+> By the way, these Forgejo installation instructions roughly follow the
 > [Gitea Installation from Binary documentation](https://docs.gitea.io/en-us/installation/install-from-binary/)
 > (at time of writing, Forgejo doesn't have installation instructions yet).